Benefits Flyers: What They Are And Why You Need Them

 Even if you do not speak directly with everyone who grabs your Benefits Flyer™ it still stands out!
 Most people take all of the business cards they accumulated back to their office and put them in a nice little stack to either follow up with later or add to their CRM.
 Well think about this, your Benefits Flyer™ is not the size of a normal business card so it won’t fit into a nice neat stack.
 Which means they will probably pull it out and look at it!

 Get started on creating and using your Benefits Flyer™.

-- Start by doing a brain dump of all the benefits & solutions your products & services provide your Target Market.
+- Start by doing a brain dump of all the benefits and solutions your products and services provide your Target Market.
 For example: